 If your employer doesn’t think they need to give you paternity pay, or you feel they’re not paying the right amount:

 - talk to your employer – you might be able to resolve it informally.
-If you’re not sure where to start, try speaking to your trade union or employers rep if you have one – or for help, visit the Acas website
+If you’re not sure where to start, try speaking to your trade union or employers' rep if you have one – or for help on paternity leave rightsOpens in a new window visit Acas.

-- if you’re unable to resolve the issue, you can make a written complaint – find out more on the Citizens Advice website
+- if you’re unable to resolve the issue, you can make a written complaint – find out more on taking action about discrimination at workOpens in a new window on Citizens Advice.

 If you don’t qualify for paternity leave and pay